Leodolz/text_file_analyzer/readme.md

 ## Usage

-In order to run the program, simply go to the root folder (leodolz_final_project) and in this directory you should find many other directories alongside with a single file named "text_analyzer.py".
+In order to run the program, simply go to the root folder (text_analyzer) and in this directory you should find many other directories alongside with a single file named "text_analyzer.py".
 Use python command as below
 ```python